twilightscapes/memegenes-old/src/content/posts/roofies-tonight.md

 ---
 template: blog-post
-title: My Last Bed
+title: When it's a special night, choose Roofies
-slug: /mylastbed
+slug: /roofies-tonight
-date: 2023-02-02 15:43
+date: 2023-02-01 17:43
-description: When its that time and you want to go in compfort.
+description: Why leave it up to chance when you can get the sure thing?
 youtuber: ""
 youtuber2: ""
 youtubeshoworiginal: false